sonugiri1043/SmartPointers/README.md

 # SmartPointers
-C++ Smart pointers. unique_ptr, shared_ptr usage and Implement your own.
+Usage of unique_ptr, shared_ptr and Implement your own shared_ptr.

-Avijit wick